touitou-dan/maa/README.md

 Memory access amortization is a method that aims to facilitate speculative execution by interleaving the execution of multiple operations in a single thread, thereby increasing the number of independent memory accesses that can be executed in parallel.

-The file list_array.c provides an example demonstrating how interleaving linked list scans can accelerate performance by a factor of ten on AWS's Graviton 3 processors.
+list_array.c provides an example demonstrating how interleaving linked list scans can accelerate performance by a factor of ten on AWS's Graviton 3 processors.
 Please note that compilation optimizations further improve speculative execution potential.
 It is recommended to compile with -O3.